 Grade I Manila Garden Decking Historic Rope

-Manila rope shrinks a little when it becomes wet, and needs to be taken into account when covering exact distances, for example for sails, or as part of decking and barriers.
+Manila rope shrinks a little when it becomes wet, which needs to be taken into account when covering exact distances - for example for sails, or as part of decking and barriers.

 Balustrade On Decking.

 Fishing Nets & General Marine Use.

 Yes - as with all natural ropes, manila garden decking rope will shrink when wet, then lengthen when it dries.

 By how much do natural ropes shrink when wet?